-When aclocal detects that the file containing the macro definition is in a subdirectory of your package, it will use m4\include instead of copying it; this makes the package smaller and eases dependency tracking.
-This only works if the subdirectory containing the macro was specified as a relative search path with aclocal's -I argument. (see Section 5.8 [Local Macros], page 22, for an example.)
+When a file selected by aclocal is located in a subdirectory specified as a relative search path with aclocal's -I argument, aclocal assumes the file belongs to the package and uses m4\include instead of copying it into aclocal.m4.
+This makes the package smaller, eases dependency tracking, and cause the file to be distributed automatically. (see Section 5.8 [Local Macros], page 22, for an example.)
 Any macro which is found in a system-wide directory, or via an absolute search path will be copied.
+So use -I 'pwd'/reldir instead of -I reldir whenever some relative directory need to be considered outside the package.

-The contents of acinclude.m4, if it exists, are also automatically included in aclocal.m4.
+The contents of acinclude.m4, if this file exists, are also automatically included in aclocal.m4.
 We recommend against using acinclude.m4 in new packages (see Section 5.8 [Local Macros], page 22).